 Broad avenues, asphalt and wide parking lots are great for steel boxes on wheels.
 What human beings need, though, is smaller scales, narrow and winding alleys, trees and green grass.

 However, when we design cities for the automobile to easily get around, or with large open spaces for effect and being able to get a good view of the monumental buildings our leaders have built for their remembrance, we get cities that you can’t walk around in.
 It takes ages to cross a square, an eternity to walk down a street, nothing to see or do along the way.
-Such cities are built not for people, but for cars.
+Such cities are built not for people to live in, but for cars.

 With an ultra compact city, we can put the cars where they belong – under ground – and get the people up into the fresh air and sun!